Soundbirds/NY.Times.COVID19.googleVis.github.io/readme.md

 - Single left mouse click on a circle to select (or unselect) a state, or select the states manually from the list.
 - The playback speed can be adjusted using the dial immediately to the right of the play button.
 - Hovering the mouse curser over any point will show all the data for that point.
-- Hovering the mouse curser over the name of selected state hightlights the last point in that time series.
+- Hovering the mouse curser over the name of selected state highlights the last point in that time series.
 - Try changing both the x and y axis to log scale.
 - Note that the x-variable can be switched to 'Time' after loading into the web browser is completed (googleVis hangs if xvar starts with the timevar).